Pablobrek-bit/kit_sync/README.md

 POST /reviews: Create a new review (renter, owner – only after rental is complete). (tests)

-GET /reviews/{equipmentId}: Get reviews for a specific equipment (public).
+GET /reviews/{equipmentId}: Get reviews for a specific equipment (public). (test)

-GET /reviews/me: Get reviews given or received by the current user (renter, owner).
+GET /reviews/me: Get reviews given or received by the current user (renter, owner). (tests)

 DELETE /reviews/{reviewId}: Delete a review (admin only).
 Consider soft delete.